Arize-ai/client_python/README.md

 ### List Experiments

 You can list all experiments that the user has access to using `client.experiments.list()`.
-You can use the `limit` parameter to specify the maximum number of experiments desired in the response and you can specify the `dataset` to target the list operation to a particular dataset.
+You can use the `limit` parameter to specify the maximum number of experiments desired in the response, and narrow the results by scope: pass `dataset` for only the experiments run on that dataset, or `space` for every experiment in that space — including those with no dataset.
+The two are mutually exclusive.

 ```python
 resp = client.experiments.list(